 Differences Between a Typical Policy and Group Captive Insurance

 One of the biggest benefits of being part of a captive insurance program is the payment of dividends to members.
-A dividend are the funds that the group captive has left after all financial obligations have been met.
+A dividend is the funds the group captive has left after all financial obligations have been met.
 Let’s review further by identifying the differences between commercial insurance and a group captive insurance company.

 With commercial insurance, your business pays a premium to the insurance company.
 With that money, the insurer pays all expenses and claims subject to the policy terms.

 Expenses can include agent commissions, underwriting expenses, claims costs, legal fees, reserves, profit, and operational expenses.
-If, at the end of the year, the insurer operates with a profit, the profit goes to the shareholders in the form of dividends.
+If at the end of the year, the insurer operates with a profit, the profit goes to the shareholders in the form of dividends.